-- 3.1 "Capital markets scheme" means a scheme, the primary objective of which is to invest in debt securities which have a remaining term to maturity of one year or more. - 3.2 "Collective investment scheme" or "scheme" means collective investment schemes commonly regarded as mutual funds (whether they appear in the legal forms of contractual model, companies with variable capital or otherwise) and unit trusts as are contemplated in this Code. - 3.3 "Commission" or "SFC" means the Securities and Futures Commission referred to in section 3(1) of the Ordinance. - 3.4 "Committee" means the Committee on Unit Trusts. - 3.5 "Connected person" in relation to a company means:- - (a) any person or company beneficially owning, directly or indirectly, 20% or more of the ordinary share capital of that company or able to exercise directly or indirectly, 20% or more of the total votes in that company; or - (b) any person or company controlled by a person who or which meets one or both of the descriptions given in (a); or - (c) any member of the group of which that company forms part; or - (d) any director or officer of that company or of any of its connected persons as defined in (a), (b) or (c). - 3.6 "Constitutive documents" means the principal documents governing the formation of the scheme, and includes the trust deed in the case of a unit trust and the Articles of Association of a mutual fund corporation and all material agreements. - 3.7 "Distribution function" refers generally to those functions described in 9.3 (a) to (d) of this Code. - 3.8 "Holder" in relation to a unit or share in a scheme means the person who is entered in the register as the holder of that unit or share or the bearer of a bearer certificate representing that unit or share. - 3.9 "Hong Kong Offering Document" means an offering document for distribution in Hong Kong containing the information required by Appendix C of this Code, and any other information necessary for investors to make an informed judgement about the scheme.
+- 3.1A "Advertising Guidelines" means the Advertising Guidelines Applicable to Collective Investment Schemes Authorized under the Product Codes. - 3.1B "Capital markets scheme" means a scheme, the primary objective of which is to invest in debt securities which have a remaining term to maturity of one year or more. - 3.2 "Collective investment scheme" or "scheme" means collective investment schemes commonly regarded as mutual funds (whether they appear in the legal forms of contractual model, companies with variable capital or otherwise) and unit trusts as are contemplated in this Code. - 3.3 "Commission" or "SFC" means the Securities and Futures Commission referred to in section 3(1) of the Ordinance. - 3.4 "Committee" means the Committee on Unit Trusts. - 3.5 "Connected person" in relation to a company means:- - (a) any person or company beneficially owning, directly or indirectly, 20% or more of the ordinary share capital of that company or able to exercise directly or indirectly, 20% or more of the total votes in that company; or - (b) any person or company controlled by a person who or which meets one or both of the descriptions given in (a); or - (c) any member of the group of which that company forms part; or - (d) any director or officer of that company or of any of its connected persons as defined in (a), (b) or (c). - 3.6 "Constitutive documents" means the principal documents governing the formation of the scheme, and includes the trust deed in the case of a unit trust and the Articles of Association of a mutual fund corporation and all material agreements. - 3.7 "Distribution function" refers generally to those functions described in 9.3 (a) to (d) of this Code. - 3.8 "Holder" in relation to a unit or share in a scheme means the person who is entered in the register as the holder of that unit or share or the bearer of a bearer certificate representing that unit or share. - 3.9 "Hong Kong Offering Document" means an offering document for distribution in Hong Kong containing the information required by Appendix C

-- 3.10 "Offering document" means that document, or documents issued together, containing information on a scheme to invite offers by the public to buy units/shares in the scheme. - 3.11 "Ordinance" means the Securities and Futures Ordinance. - 3.12 "Recognized jurisdiction scheme" means a scheme authorized pursuant to overseas laws as listed in Appendix A1 of this Code. - 3.13 "Substantial financial institution" means an authorized institution as defined in section 2(1) of the Banking Ordinance or financial institution with a minimum paid-up capital of HK\$150,000,000 or its equivalent in foreign currency. - 3.14 "Trustee/custodian", "trustee" or "custodian" means the entity appointed pursuant to 4.1 of this Code.
+- of this Code, and any other information necessary for investors to make an informed judgement about the scheme. - 3.10 "Offering document" means that document, or documents issued together, containing information on a scheme to invite offers by the public to buy units/shares in the scheme. - 3.11 "Ordinance" means the Securities and Futures Ordinance. - 3.11A "Product Code" means any of the following codes administered by the Commission: - (a) Code on Unit Trusts and Mutual Funds - (b) Code on Investment-Linked Assurance Schemes - (c) Code on Pooled Retirement Funds - (d) SFC Code on MPF Products - 3.12 "Recognized jurisdiction scheme" means a scheme authorized pursuant to overseas laws as listed in Appendix A1 of this Code. - 3.12A "Registered person" means a "registered institution" and, except where the context otherwise requires, includes a "relevant individual" as defined in section 20(10) of the Banking Ordinance (Cap.
+155). - 3.13 "Substantial financial institution" means an authorized institution as defined in section 2(1) of the Banking Ordinance or financial institution with a minimum paid-up capital of HK\$150,000,000 or its equivalent in foreign currency. - 3.14 "Trustee/custodian", "trustee" or "custodian" means the entity appointed pursuant to 4.1 of this Code.